 Archibald Menzies was born and brought up at Styx House on Bolfracks Estate and there is evidence that he spent some of his formative years in Weem either in or around the Castle Gardens.
 This is probably where his love of botany was first born.
 Menzies attended Edinburgh University where he studied both Medicine and Botany before completing his medical training as an assistant to a surgeon in Carnarvon in Wales.
 Menzies then enlisted in the Royal Navy and was posted to Halifax, Nova Scotia where he continued his medical career and his study of Botany.
 During his Navy career Menzies managed to combine his medical duties with his study of botany.
-The pinnacle of this being his appointment as naturalist and ship's surgeon in 1790 on the ship Discovery on its around the world expedition.
+The pinnacle of this being his appointment as naturalist and ship’s surgeon in 1790 on the ship Discovery on its around the world expedition.
 Menzies was tasked with listing all the flora and fauna and as much information as he could find out about them in each country they visited.
 On returning from his travels Menzies was responsible for the introduction of hundreds of different plants and trees to the British Isles.
 After leaving the Navy, Menzies continued his practice of medicine in London where he remained until his death.
-Details of Archibald Menzies Memorial and renovation of his gravesite at Kensal Green Cemetery, London coming soon!

 John Menzies – Bookseller and Publisher.
 (1808-1879)